Replanning Human-Robot Collaborative Tasks with Vision-Language Models via Semantic and Physical Dual-Correction: Iterative Action Refinement via Semantic--Physical Verification

 \subseclab{innerbot} The Internal Correction Model functions as a pre-execution semantic filter designed to prevent the execution of erroneous actions.
 This model validates the VLM's selected target by cross-referencing it with the current environmental image and the linguistic instruction.
 The validation process consists of two distinct checks.
 First, format validation ensures that the selected target is strictly contained within the predefined candidate set, thereby filtering out hallucinated responses or invalid formats.

 Second, consistency validation evaluates the logical alignment between the selected target and the instruction within the context of the image.
 For instance, if the instruction directs a movement to the right, the model verifies whether the coordinate of the selected grasp pose is spatially consistent with that direction relative to the current state.
 If either condition is violated, the model generates descriptive feedback to trigger immediate re-selection.

-To prevent infinite loops, the system terminates the task as a selection failure if the number of rejections exceeds a predefined threshold.
+To prevent infinite loops, the system terminates the task as a selection failure if the number of rejections reaches three.
+This specific limit was determined empirically based on extended simulation trials in the object fixation task.
+Our analysis of failure cases showed that allowing the correction loop to continue for four to six iterations rarely yielded successful self-correction.
+Instead, the selection model tended to converge, repeatedly proposing the same subset of previously rejected or ineffective grasp candidates.
+These observations indicate that additional retries primarily increase computation time without substantially improving the task completion probability.
+Thus, setting the limit to three provides a practical trade-off between allowing sufficient exploration capability and maintaining system efficiency.